-Employment Agreement with Raymond August
+Employment Agreement with Raymond A. August

-In July 2014, we entered into an employment agreement with Raymond August.
+In July 2014, we entered into an employment agreement with Raymond A. August.
 Under the agreement, we agreed to pay Mr. August a base salary of \$460,000 per year for 2014.
-Annual compensation reviews and adjustments to Mr. August's compensation will occur on or around the time we perform our annual budget process.
+Mr. August's base salary as of December 31, 2015 was \$483,000.
+Annual compensation reviews and adjustments to Mr. August's compensation occur on or around the time we perform our annual budget process.
 We also agreed to pay Mr. August a bonus amount of up to 100% of his then-current base pay, subject to adjustment, upon achievement of the Company's annual targets.
-Pursuant to the agreement, we granted Mr. August 175,000 restricted stock units in 2014 with a five-year vesting period beginning on October 1, 2015, subject to continued employment.
+Pursuant to the agreement, we granted Mr. August 175,000 restricted stock units in 2014 with a five-year vesting period beginning on October 1, 2015 and granted him 25,562 restricted stock units in 2015 with a four-year vesting period beginning on April 1, 2016, subject to continued employment.